GLOBAL MARKETS-ECB, U.S. data help buoy global stocks, euro

 "While he reiterated that risks for the economy remain to the downside and that inflation pressures are likely to remain subdued, he has not taken any meaningful step closer to easing monetary policy," said Omer Esiner, chief market strategist at Commonwealth Foreign Exchange.

-Strong corporate earnings reports boosted European stocks by 1.5 percent, dulling disappointment over the ECB.
-Wall Street was having its best day in a week, thanks in part to data showing fewer Americans than expected filed for first-time jobless claims.
+Strong corporate earnings reports boosted European stocks by 1.5 percent, dulling disappointment over the ECB, while data showing fewer Americans than expected filed for first-time jobless claims helped lift major U.S. stock indexes by around 1 percent.

 RELATIVE CALM